Theme Park (video game): Development

 Peter Molyneux stated that he came up with the idea of creating Theme Park because he felt the business genre was worth pursuing.
 He said that Theme Park is a game he had always wanted to create, and wanted to avoid the mistakes of his earlier business simulation game, The Entrepreneur: he wanted to create a business simulation game and make it fun so that people would want to play it.
 In an interview, he explained that the primary reason he created Theme Park was because he wanted players to create their dream Theme Park.
 Another reason is he wanted players to understand the kind of work running one entails.
 The three difficulty settings enable players to choose the desired depth: simply having fun creating a theme park, or making all the business decisions too.
 Molyneux stated that the most difficult part to program was the visitors' behaviour.

 The story was originally to have the player play the role of a nephew who had inherited a fortune from his aunt, to be spent only on the world's largest and most profitable theme park.
 The graphics were drawn and modelled using 3D Studio.
 Molyneux stated that each person takes about 200 bytes of memory, enough for them to have their own personality.
 The team travelled the world visiting theme parks and taking notes, and sound effects were sampled from real parks.
 Molyneux explained that they were going for as much realism as possible.
-There was to be a feature where a microphone is placed on a visitor and so the player could hear what they were saying, and multiplayer support was dropped two weeks prior to release because of a deadline.
+There was to be a feature where a microphone is placed on a visitor, so the player could hear what they were saying, and multiplayer support was dropped two weeks prior to release because of a deadline.
 Multiplayer mode would have let players send thugs to other parks.